application is now closed.

 An optional add-on activity may be available on Wed.
 August 7 for those who wish to stay and participate.
 Note that the Iowa State Fair begins Thursday, August 8.

-WHO SHOULD APPLY: This workshop is designed to be useful to political journalists without backgrounds in science and will feature clear, research-based presentations without preference for specific political or policy perspectives.
-Reporters on other beats who cover campaign-relevant issues are also welcome to apply.
+This workshop is designed to be useful to political journalists without backgrounds in science and will feature clear, research-based presentations without preference for specific political or policy perspectives.

 BROUGHT TO YOU BY: Science Essentials for Political Reporters is offered by SciLine, a philanthropically supported, free service for journalists, based at the nonprofit American Association for the Advancement of Science.
 SciLine’s mission is to strengthen news stories by facilitating the inclusion of research-derived evidence.